 This is vague.
-It would need to be made precise to be interesting.
-I’m thinking of hyperbolic and other non-euclidean geometries and wondering about how you can project the articles of an encyclopedia onto them, preserving some notice of similarity, dependency or priority.
+I do not have the rigorous definitions to even post the question here, but let me spitball a few ideas about how branches of knowledge might be adjacent to each other ot not.
+I’m thinking of hyperbolic and other non-euclidean geometries and wondering about how you can project the articles of an encyclopaedia onto them, preserving some notice of similarity, dependency or priority.

-What kind of attachment mechanisms are plausible?
+What kind of knowledge realtionship mechanisms are plausible?
 Could you mine patent networks or theorem networks to parameterise a stochastic process for this model which made it a plausible model for theorem growth?
 If not, what quality does knowledge posses which this could not encapsulate?

-Investigate configuration spaces of technologies. (see configuration space of the economy Maybe use genes as a model? genotype-phenotype interactions as a model of knowledge-economic systems?
-What is the most basic stochastic process that would serve as a statistically equivalent model of these?
+Investigate configuration spaces of technologies.
+(See configuration space of the economy.)
+Genotype-phenotype interactions as a model of knowledge-economic systems?
+What is the most basic stochastic process that would serve as a model of these?

-How much area must a new thesis carve out from the unmade world?
+(Practical aside: How much area must a new thesis carve out from the unmade world?)